chrishough/my-configurations/readme.md

 ![iterm](https://github.com/chrishough/my-public-data/raw/master/my-configurations/iterm/6.png)

 Now we have to sync our settings to the configuration repo!
+This will adjust the following files: .pryrc, .vimrc, .zprofile, .zshrc, .profile, .gemrc, .bashrc, and .bash_profile.

 1. Backup existing dotfiles.
 `ruby $HOME/.myconfigurations/scripts/setup/dotfiles/backup.rb`